MegaManSec/gixy-ng/docs/en/nginx-configuration-checker.md

+---
+title: "Gixy-ng vs nginx -t: The Difference"
+description: "Understand the difference between nginx -t (syntax check) and Gixy-ng (security audit).
+Learn when to use which tool for safe NGINX deployments."
+---

 # NGINX Config Checker: Gixy-ng vs nginx -t

 When people say "NGINX configuration checker", they usually mean one of two things: